Roto-Rooter: Early years

 In the late 1920s, Samuel Oscar Blanc (1883–1964) was cleaning a blocked sewer at his son's (Milton L. Blanc) Des Moines, Iowa, apartment to seek a better solution than digging up the sewer line to remove tree roots that had invaded the underground sewer pipe.

-By 1933, Samuel Blanc had fashioned a sewer-cleaning machine from a washing machine motor, wheels from a child's little red wagon, and a 3/8" steel cable.
+By 1933, Samuel Blanc had fashioned a sewer-cleaning machine from a washing machine motor, wheels from a child's little red wagon, and a 3/8 in steel cable.
 The cable rotated with a sharp C-shaped blade attached to the tip.
-The rotating motion cut tree roots out of sewer lines, eliminating the need to dig up pipes and clear obstructions by hand, thus inventing the world's first heavy-duty plumber's Snake.
+The rotating motion cut tree roots out of sewer lines, eliminating the need to dig up pipes and clear obstructions by hand, thus inventing the world's first heavy-duty plumber's snake.
 Blanc's wife, Lettie (née Lettie Jensen), called his invention the "Roto-Rooter".

 By the mid-1930s, Blanc was selling his patented "Roto-Rooter" machines for $250 and incorporated a business around it called Roto-Rooter Corporation.
 Many in need during the Great Depression started their own Roto-Rooter businesses throughout the upper Midwest, the Great Plains, and the Northeast.
 Roto-Rooter's sewer cleaning service allowed homeowners to avoid digging up lawns and landscaping to reach underground sewer pipes.
 This breakthrough was a revolutionary concept.
 In the 1930s and 40s, Roto-Rooter featured an illustration of a mound of dirt over a recently excavated sewer pipe with the caption, "Why put a grave in your yard?"

 In 1939, after his Roto-Rooter sewer cleaning machine proved successful, Sam Blanc designed and built a smaller model that operated on the same principle but could clean and clear bathroom and kitchen sink drains as well as laundry drains and other household plumbing drains.
 Blanc also built a much larger version of the Roto-Rooter machine called the Roto-Rooter Royal.
 It had to be towed by a truck and featured a 10-horsepower gasoline engine and 1000 feet of steel cable.
 It was capable of cleaning large industrial and municipal sewer pipes.
 An improved version called "The Mainliner" was introduced in 1958 that could also thread telephone cable.
 It was discontinued in 1973.